3300m upstream in four Divisions at 10:00, 12:00, 14:00 & 15:30

 RM2: Thames Valley Skiff Club.

-RM3: on Surrey side at Walton Marina entrance (on blue bridge).
-Look out for traffic emerging from marinas on both sides.
+RM3: On Middlesex side at the Black Swan Sea Cadets look out for traffic emerging from marinas on both sides.

 RM4: Walton Bridge.
+On Middlesex side looking downstream.
 Act as Control Commission at Cowey Sale.

-Returning crews must keep to the navigation channel, which is marked by yellow buoys.
+Returning crews must keep to the normal navigation rules on the Surrey side.

 In the event that a thunderstorm seems imminent we will apply the 30/30 guidance rule, and the Race Committee will implement the Thunderstorm Plan.
 A general announcement will be issued by the Chief Umpire RACING SUSPENDED - RACING SUSPENDED - CLEAR THE COURSE - CLEAR THE COURSE.